-Nine walking/driving tour brochures guide you through historic neighborhoods, commercial districts, and highlight the growing collection of murals which depict stories from the city’s past.
+Nine walking/driving tour brochures guide you through historic neighborhoods, commercial districts, highlighting historical architecture, ghost signs and murals, and local haunting legends.
 The brochures, as well as commemorative postcards, are available through the Chamber of Commerce and area businesses.

 Music and Theater

 The talented Watertown Players provide the city with theatrical productions including the unique “theater in the octagonal” presentations performed in the Octagon House several times a year.
 There is always music in the air, with the Watertown Municipal Band and the Watertown Chamber Orchestra playing seasonally.
 Watertown enjoys the privilege of being home base for The 1st Brigade Band, a nationally known Civil War era band which plays 19th century music on period instruments.

 Art, Antiques & Shopping Galore!